GuiSebax/GuiSebax/README.md

 ### Focus Areas
 - Design and Web Development
-- Full-Stack and Back-End Programming
+- Full-Stack and Front-End Programming
 - Database Management

 ### Technologies and Languages